-The Children of Jewish Holocaust Survivors Association is a non-profit organization of over 250 members currently committed to connecting the communities of the Delaware Valley.
-As individuals and as an organization, we are dedicated to preserving the memory of the martyrs and victims of the Holocaust.
+The Children of Jewish Holocaust Survivors Association is a non-profit organization of over 300 members currently committed to connecting the communities of the Delaware Valley.
+As individuals and as the Largest Second Generation Holocaust Organization in Pennsylvania, we are dedicated to preserving the memory of the martyrs and victims of the Holocaust.
 As direct descendants of Survivors, we share an obligation and profound commitment to honor the memories of our relatives by preserving our unique heritage and culture, and by educating our community on Holocaust issues.
 CJHSA encourages tolerance and equality as we fight bigotry and hatred.
 Our members are, in fact, a family of friends with similar backgrounds.
 We have formed special bonds as we share life experiences at social events and educational programs.
 And, we would welcome you to become one of us and feel what we feel—the exhilaration of being part of something special and contributing to something important.

 Dedicated to making a difference